 The Award was named in memory of Towson State College Professor of Natural Sciences Compton Crook, who wrote under the name Stephen Tall, and who died in 1981.
 Professor Crook was active for many years in the Baltimore Science Fiction Society and was a staunch champion of new works in the fields eligible for the award.
 The first Compton Crook Award was presented in 1983 for Donald Kingsbury's debut novel Courtship Right, a work published in 1982.

 Preliminary voting is closed on midnight the Friday before the second Saturday in February.
 Finalists will be notified within 72 hours and offered an opportunity to provide additional copies of their candidate novel for the BSFS readers.
-PLEASE NOTE: Due to demands on our time in the spring, we cannot personally notify all the authors of candidate novels of their novels' standings.
+PLEASE NOTE: While we will make every effort to notify the finalists, we may not be able to reach all them before the media learns the results.
+Due to demands on our time as our convention approaches, we may not be able to contact all the other writers.
 If your novel is a candidate and you have not, by the end of February, been contacted about being a finalist, you should check the finalist list on this website to make sure you have not missed our communication.

-Final voting for the Award is closed at midnight on the second Saturday in April and within 48 hours the winner will be notified and extended a formal invitation to be our Guest at Balticon.
-One copy of each donated book is retained in the BSFS library and additional copies will be offered at the BSFS Books for Kids fund-raising auction at Balticon, to Baltimore City School libraries, and at the Baltimore Book Festival in September.
+Final voting for the Award is closed at midnight the Friday before the second Saturday in April and within 48 hours the winner will be notified and extended a formal invitation to be our Guest at Balticon.
+One copy of each donated book is retained in the BSFS library and additional copies will be offered at the BSFS Books for Kids fund-raising auction at Balticon, to Baltimore City School libraries, or sold and/or distributed at other Fan Events as appropriate.